EriWinckler/EriWinckler/README.md

 ### Hello World 👋
 I am a fullstack software engineer from East Providence, RI.
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple frontend and backend project using React and Java
 - Learning Java everyday!
 - 🌱 Learning design patterns in depth
+- Student at CareerDevs!
 <br>

 ## Connect with me